 But you don’t have to be headed to a star-studded occasion to try this vintage hairstyle for yourself – it’s perfect for even a casual day around town.
 Instead of trying the style with freshly-washed hair, apply our Dry Shampoo for a boost of volume and texture in “day two” hair.
 If needed, work in a small amount of Smoothing Cream for added shine and manageability, then finish with the Perfect Hold Hairspray to keep every last strand in place.

-The 1950s Pompadour and Rolled Bangs
+Rock the 1950s Pompadour and Rolled Bangs

 The rockabilly movement of the 1950s ushered in a new range of signature hairstyles, including the sky-high pompadour and “bumper” (rolled) bangs.
 Style icons of the era, like Bettie Page, made these new looks all the rage, capturing the sophisticated but sexy aesthetic of the midcentury decade.